SebastianPopescu/U-NET-for-LocalBrainAge-prediction/README.md

 ## Pre-trained Models

-The pre-trained model is situated in the saved_model_3D_UNET_Dropout folder
+The pre-trained model can be downloaded [here](https://drive.google.com/drive/folders/1htVlUTyWI2fN6Hz0inBJevlYV0zruOc2?usp=sharing) and should be placedinside the saved_model_3D_UNET_Dropout/iteration_870000/ folder